flenex-io/ImageFinder/README.md

 # ImageFInder

-ImageFInder is a web application that allows you to fetch images from Pixabay using the Pixabay API.
+ImageFInder is a tool that allows you to fetch images from Pixabay using the Pixabay API.
 It provides a simple and user-friendly way to find the images you're looking for.
 You can specify your search query, select the number of images you want to retrieve, and quickly view the results.

 ## Features